-Christopher Luxon’s Government is busy waging war on nature by fast-tracking destructive projects such as seabed mining and dairy dams like the long-dead Ruataniwha Dam.
+Christopher Luxon’s Government is waging a war on nature by fast-tracking destructive projects like seabed mining and the long-dead Ruataniwha Dam.

 At the same time, they’re launching a blatant attack on indigenous rights with the ‘Treaty Principles Bill’.
 This Bill is an attack on Te Tiriti o Waitangi and Māori right to self-determination.
 The Māori Law Society is calling it ‘An act of bad faith and deep dishonour’ and in a letter, called on the Prime Minister to kill the Treaty Principles bill before it reaches parliament and not wait for a first reading.

-This controversial and damaging bill has now passed its first reading in Parliament and made global headlines for the controversy it’s caused.
-But the giant Hīkoi mō Te Tiriti showed how strong and widespread the resistance is from both Māori and non-Māori – Tangata Whenua and Tangata te Tiriti.
+But this controversial and damaging bill has now passed its first reading in Parliament.
+And it’s since made global headlines for the controversy it’s caused.
+The giant Hīkoi mō Te Tiriti showed how strong and widespread the resistance is from both Māori and non-Māori – Tangata Whenua and Tangata te Tiriti.

 Table of contents